pocketpy/pocketpy/docs/quick-start/installation.md

 !!!
 Always use C++ `new` operator to create a `VM` instance.
-Do not declare it on the stack.
+DO NOT declare it on the stack.
 !!!

 ```cpp